katewessels/right_in_tune/README.md

 <img slign='center' src="images/confusion_matrix_76.png" width="550" />

-## Models built from mfcc coefficients as features
+## Models built from MFCC coefficients as features
 - My next modeling technique was to extract the MFCCs for each audio file in an array and use these coefficients as features to train a model.
 ### Feature collection
 - Extracted 40 MFCC coefficients from each 173-frame audio file using librosa
 - For each audio file, took the mean value of each MFCC coeficient
-- Transformed the coefficients into a numpy array with shape, (300000, 40), and got the corresponding instrument labels in an array (300000,).
+- Transformed the coefficients into a numpy array with shape, (289205, 40), and got the corresponding instrument labels in an array (2892050,).
 - Train-test-split: 20% set aside test set
-- Balanced training data using SMOTE sampling method
+- Balanced training data classes using SMOTE sampling method
-- After SMOTE, training feature matrix shape: (576829, 40)
+- After SMOTE sampling, training feature matrix shape: (576829, 40)

 ### Random Forest Classifier
 - Hyper Parameters: 100 trees, max features= square root of # of features, no max depth, gini impurty as split criterion